 Pitta Dosha is a combination of fire and water and is the energy of metabolism.
 It is a hot, oily, light, liquid, sharp, soft and smooth principal.
 If Pitta dominates, you are likely to be medium built with warm, ruddy skin and a tendency to get sunburnt.
 You have a robust appetite, could get irritable if you skip meals.
 You are bright and intellectual but could be excessively competitive.
 Pitta-dominant individuals are fiery and known for their sharpness and precision, which makes them the excellent “organizers” of any team.
 You are prone to inflammation, heartburn and aggression.

 Kapha Dosha is a combination of water and earth and is the energy of cohesion.
 It is cool, wet, oily, heavy, dense, static and stable.
 If Kapha dominates, you could have a larger frame, tendency to gain weight, steady appetite, a loving, easy-going nature with resistance to change.
 Kapha-dominant individuals are patient, loving & caring personalities.
 You could be prone to congestion, water retention, sluggish digestion, weight gain, depression and lethargy.

 There are many online quizzes to determine Prakruti, but they have their own shortcomings.
 It is difficult to incorporate the skills of a trained Ayurvedic professional into an online quiz, but just for fun try finding your prakruti using this VPK Dosha Quiz.

-To know more about all three Doshas, please do take up our FREE online self-paced course on What’s your Dosha?
+To know more about all three Doshas, please do take up our self-paced online course What’s your Dosha?